 How can I schedule an appointment for a booster shot?

 Unity patients who are eligible for a booster shot can schedule an appointment by calling 202-469-4699, requesting an appointment on the Patient Portal, or by directly scheduling on our website.

 In addition, patients ages 18 and older with upcoming visits may be offered a booster shot to be given during a scheduled visit with a medical provider.

-I am a Unity patient that didn’t get my primary vaccine series at Unity.
+I am a Unity patient who didn’t get my primary vaccine series at Unity.
 Can I get my booster shot Unity?

 Yes!
-Please be sure to bring your vaccination card or proof of vaccination to your appointment.
+Please bring your vaccination card or proof of vaccination to your appointment.
 Your vaccination card should include the date you received your vaccine dose(s), and where you received it.